How Beanstalk Works

 When the Bean price is too high (i.e., deltaB is positive), Beanstalk:

-• Lowers the Maximum Temperature.
+Lowers the Maximum Temperature; and

 To align the interests of Stalkholders and Sowers, 1/3 of Bean supply increases are distributed to Stalkholders and 1/3 go to Pod Harvests.
 The other 1/3 are distributed to Active Fertilizer holders as part of Beanstalk’s recapitalization plan after the April 2022 governance exploit (see Barn section).